SAP-samples/teched2025-AD161/exercises/ex2/README.md

 In this exercise, you will create a second CAP app called xtravels.
-It is a travel agency app, where you can book travels and flights. xtravels will consume the flights masterdata provided by the xflights app.
+It is a travel agency app, where you can book travels and flights. xtravels will consume the flights master data provided by the xflights app.
 This time, you don't build the application from scratch, but start with an almost complete app.
-The only thing that is missing is the master-data entities `Flights` and `Supplements`, which you will get by importing the API package provided in the previous exercise.
+The only thing that is missing is the master data entities `Flights` and `Supplements`, which you will get by importing the API package provided in the previous exercise.